The ANZCTR website is back online for trial registration and updates. We apologise for any inconvenience caused while the site was inactive.

 Experimental: VXA-BYW.10 (High Dose) Oral Vaccine - Single administration of Influenza B (High Dose) oral vaccine tablets

-Placebo Comparator: Placebo Tablets - Matching placebo dose (size and number of tablets) to low dose vaccine (part 1) and high dose (part 2)
+Placebo comparator: Placebo Tablets - Matching placebo dose (size and number of tablets) to low dose vaccine (part 1) and high dose (part 2)

-Other interventions: VXA-BYW.10 (Low Dose) Oral Vaccine
+Treatment: Other: VXA-BYW.10 (Low Dose) Oral Vaccine

 Enteric coated tablet for oral delivery

-Other interventions: VXA-BYW.10 (High Dose) Oral Vaccine
+Treatment: Other: VXA-BYW.10 (High Dose) Oral Vaccine

 Enteric coated tablet for oral delivery